What is ABC Analysis in Inventory Management?

 5. Manage Surplus Stock and Locations

-Control excess inventory and make sure to accurately track across all storage sites.
+Control excess inventory and make sure to accurately track inventory across all storage sites.

 6. Track Inventory in Transit

-When goods are being transported from one place to another, track the scheduled time that has been taken between the shipment and the delivery of goods.
+When transporting goods from one place to another, track the time taken from shipment to delivery.
 It helps detect delays, damages, or losses during transit.

 7. Use Technology and Data

-Monitor the demand, manage stock using inventory software, and identify the problem at the early stages.
-Restocking decisions and plans should be made using data.
+Monitor the demand, manage stock using inventory software, and identify problems at the early stages.
+Make restocking decisions and plans based on data.

 Advantages and Disadvantages of ABC Analysis